acamaragl/bfx-facs-http/README.md

                                      Default encoding is text for both request and response
       - `req<String?>` - Optional request body encoding, supported: `json` and `text`.
                          If no value is provided it will be treated as text
-      - `res<String?>` - Optional response body encoding, supported: `json` and `text`.
+      - `res<String?>` - Optional response body encoding, supported: `json`, `text` and `raw`.
-                         If no value is provided it will be treated as text, if unsupported value is provided it will return buffer
+                         If no value is provided it will be treated as text, if unsupported value is provided it will return buffer.
+                         If value is `raw` then body stream is returned, useful for file downloads
   - `cb<Function?>` - Optional callback function, if not provided call will be treated as promise

 Response: